 Sample Cover Letter for a CV—See more cover letter templates and create your cover letter here.

-1. Cover Letter Header (Contact Information)
+1. Begin With a Cover Letter Header

 Here’s a cover letter header template:

-2. Cover Letter Salutation
+2. Add a Cover Letter Salutation

 You’re probably tempted to skip over this section.
 But don’t be.
 The worst thing you can do is just write To Whom It May Concern or Dear Sir or Madam and hope for the best.
 You have to personalise.